Orphoros/Statusify/README.md

 ## Motivation

 Statusify was created as a proof of concept to test the capabilities of the Tauri framework.
 Electron is a popular choice for creating cross-platform desktop applications, however the produced binaries have a large base size due to the inclusion of the Chromium browser.
 Also, Electron applications are known to consume a lot of memory.
 This project aims to validate the Tauri framework as a lightweight alternative to Electron for building cross platform desktop applications.

+## Troubleshoot

+If Statusify is not working as expected, you can locate the log files in the following directories:

+- Windows: `%APPDATA%\com.orphoros.statusify\logs`
+- macOS: `~/Library/Logs/com.orphoros.statusify/`
+- Linux: `~/.config/com.orphoros.statusify/logs`

 ### Developer's guide